 I write this not in the spirit of schadenfreude, but rather in celebration of our ability, the majority of us, to live lives full of depth, meaning, relationship, and love.

-If you haven’t already read that blog post from Lisa Wolcott in its entirety or if it’s been a while, I highly recommend it.
+If you haven’t already read that article from Lisa Wolcott in its entirety or if it’s been a while, I highly recommend it.

 Top 20 stories of sociopaths

 How about a stroll down Sociopath Memory Lane?
 In the last series, I included a number of mind-boggling stories about our experiences with Andrew and Delia, my sociopathic in-laws, and some other colorful relatives.
 If you’d like to read some of them, I’ll link to the posts where you can find them.

 1. Formula for Electrocution—see A Match and A Miracle from this post